Explore Rock Climbing in Cusco

 Rock Climbing Around Cusco City

-If you have a couple hours or a complete day off, climbing around Cusco city could be your best option, there are several crags or climbing spots around the city.
+If you have a couple of hours or a complete day off, climbing around Cusco city could be your best option; there are several crags or climbing spots around the city.
 Below we will describe all of them:

 La Garganta del Diablo Climbing Spot

-This is located just 20 minutes driving from the city, near to Wallarqocha community, this offers different routes but mostly top-rope with natural anchors, is well recommended to hire a guide to set up all the routes for you.
+This is located just 20 minutes driving from the city, near the Wallarqocha community.
+It offers different routes, but mostly top-rope with natural anchors.
+It is highly recommended to hire a guide to set up all the routes for you.

-It doesn’t need to pay any entrance fee to use this crag, but keep in mind this spot does not has any fixed routes if you are planning to do any leading climb.
+It doesn’t need to pay any entrance fee to use this crag, but keep in mind this spot does not have any fixed routes if you are planning to do any lead climbing.
 The wall is around 10 to 20 meters of tall (30 to 65 feet)

 Las Queñuas Climbing Spot

-Take Note: This is a private land and you need to ask permission to the family living around.
+Take note: This is private land, and you need to ask permission from the family living around it.

 Salkantay Climbing Spot

-Note: This is a community land and you need to pay an entrance fee at the beginning of the road.
+Note: This is community land, and you need to pay an entrance fee at the beginning of the road.

 Los Techos Climbing Spot

-Los Techos is another spot for boulder, some of the rocks are 2 to 3 meters.
-Located near to Saccayhuaman park, it is easy to get there from the city, you can take a local bus or taxi until Qenqo, then hike around 20 minutes following the ancient Inca Trail, finally on your left site you will see the caves.
+Los Techos is another spot for bouldering; some of the rocks are 2 to 3 meters.
+Located near Saccayhuaman Park, it is easy to get there from the city; you can take a local bus or taxi until Qenqo, then hike around 20 minutes following the ancient Inca Trail.
+Finally, on your left, you will see the caves.

-Note: That you could need a crash pack and a partner for all these boulder routes.
+Note: You could need a crash pad and a partner for all these boulder routes.

 Rock Climbing in the Sacred Valley

-Sacred Valley is another great place where you can find different climbing spots, some of the private and community lands.
-The Sacred Valley of the Incas is located an hour driving from Cusco and it is at lower altitude.
+Sacred Valley is another great place where you can find different climbing spots, some on private and community lands.
+The Sacred Valley of the Incas is located an hour drive from Cusco, and it is at a lower altitude.
 Check below all the climbing spots in the Sacred Valley.

 Lamay Climbing Spot

 Lamay town has a few sectors where you can climb, located on the main road between Pisaq and Calca, about an hour drive from Cusco.
-You an get there by local bus which usually change 8 soles and it departs from Calle Puputi in Cusco.
+You can get there by local bus, which usually costs 8 soles, and it departs from Calle Puputi in Cusco.

 This is another spot where you can climb more than 8 fixed routes.
 Located on the way between Urubamba and Ollantaytambo near the Pacchar community, it offers incredible views while you are climbing the different routes.
-The grades are varied from 6a to 6c+, all of them sport climbing.
+The grades vary from 6a to 6c+, all of them sport climbing.

 Note: This spot is private land, and when you are going to climb here, please avoid stepping on the cornfields; take a narrow path that goes beside the water channel.